Distributed Arrays

 The rand(Blocks(50, 50), 100, 100)

-call specifies that a DArray
+call specifies that a DMatrix

-matrix should be allocated which is in total 100 x 100, split into 4 blocks of size 50 x 50, and initialized with random Float64
+matrix) should be allocated which is in total 100 x 100, split into 4 blocks of size 50 x 50, and initialized with random Float64

 s.
 Many other functions, like randn